 In Scandinavia a red-flowered form of Yarrow is found occasionally in the wild.
 It is not a separate species nor even a subspecies but rather merely a hereditary colour variant; however, selective breeding in cultivation has enabled nurseries to produce Yarrow cultivars raging through white, cream and yellow to mauve, purple, pink and red.

-Sneezewort, Achillea ptarmica, has larger flowers and fewer of them; it grows in damp grassland sites.
+Sneezewort, Achillea ptarmica, has larger flowers (and fewer of them) with eight petals or sometimes more; it grows in damp grassland sites.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...